saezlab/decoupler-py/README.md

 ## License
 Enrichment methods inside decoupler can be used for academic or commercial purposes, except `viper` which holds a non-commercial license.

-The data redistributed by OmniPath does not have a license, each original resource carries their own.
+The data redistributed by OmniPath does not have a single license, each original resource has its own.
+By default, `decoupler` assumes an academic license, but commercial or nonprofit licenses can be specified in the `license` parameter of `decoupler`'s OmniPath functions.
 [Here](https://omnipathdb.org/info) one can find the license information of all the resources in OmniPath.

 ## Citation